marcotroisi/blog/content/post/how-not-desensitize.md

 tags:
 - productivity
 - opinion
-title: How to cope in a bad job (or, how not to get desensitized)
+title: How to cope in a bad job
 url: /how-to-cope-in-bad-job/
 ---